Dead Space (comics): Publication history

 The 2008 survival horror video game Dead Space began production in 2006 at EA Redwood Shores, based on creator Glen Schofield's wish to create the most frightening horror game possible.
 Alongside the game, the universe of Dead Space was expanded into a multimedia narrative described as "IP cubed"; it extended across the game, the animated movie Dead Space: Downfall, and the limited comic series.
-While each part of the media expansion was handled by different people, the game's development team acted as overall controller, ensuring continuity between each property.
+While each part of the media expansion was handled by different people, the game's development team acted as the overall controller, ensuring continuity between each property.
 The comic was written by Antony Johnston, who was later one of the scenario writers for the video game.
 Johnston was well known at the time for his work on both original series such as Wasteland, and adaptations including graphic novels of the Alex Rider novels by Anthony Horowitz.
 The series was illustrated by Ben Templesmith, who had gained fame for his work on Wasteland, Fell and 30 Days of Night.

 Johnston was recommended to the project by Warren Ellis, who also served as one of the game's writers.
 He was first attracted to the project due to its focus on psychological horror over gore, comparing it to his favorite video game Silent Hill.
 The job was settled once Johnston and the game's publisher Electronic Arts were in agreement on the direction of the project.
 Johnston described the whole process up to the contract stage as "a bit of a whirlwind".
 The storyline used multiple points of view to tell its story, an approach inspired by its location on a human colony.
 Although it used an ensemble cast, each character was "more or less individual" with no team dynamic until the characters Abraham Neumann and Marla Janssen near the story's end.
 He estimated that around 80 to 90% of the comic was standalone, with the remaining percentage linking back into the game.
 Both properties were separate so people could enjoy them independently, though the wider backstory elements were present across all media to establish continuity.